shanep/cs117-p1-starter/README.md

 -- Build files have been written to:
 ```

+## Task 3 - Compile your code

-After you have run `release.sh` you can `cd` into the build directory and compile
+After you have run `release.sh` you can `cd` into the build directory to compile
-the program and then run the example tests.
+and run the program.

 ```bash
 [shanepanter@onyx os-starter]$ cd build/